corgan2222/E-Shelter_ObjectCount/README.md

 # E-Shelter_ObjectCount
  Detects and counts Object in Images.
 Running Python3 and OpenCV on Jupyter Nodebook This is no Yolo or object models based solution.
  Im using matchTemplate from Open-CV.

+## Why

+- sometime you have to count hundrets of objects like in PDF CAD Files where you dont have access to the original files from the architect.
+- You need y,x Coordinates of Objects in an Image

 ![grafik](https://user-images.githubusercontent.com/12233951/139503590-181669ac-5071-46e0-b2b8-8b23e4d56f2b.png)